 Former Chairman, President and Chief Executive Officer of Harsco Corporation, a diversified global industrial company.
 Mr. Fazzolari served as Chairman and Chief Executive Officer of Harsco Corporation from 2008 until 2012, in addition to serving as its President from 2010 until 2012.
 During the course of his over 30 years of service to Harsco Corporation, Mr. Fazzolari held various other positions, including President (2006 -2007), Chief Financial Officer (1998 -2007) and Treasurer and Corporate Controller.
 Mr. Fazzolari is a certified public accountant (inactive) and a certified information systems auditor (inactive).
 He serves on the board of directors of Gannett Fleming, Inc. and Bollman Hat Company.
 He previously served on the board of directors of OrangeHook, Inc., a software solutions company focused on identity solutions (OTCQB: ORHK), until February 2019.
-He is also an advisory board member of Current Capital LLC, an operating partner - metals for Sole Source Capital (a private equity firm), and is a member of the senior advisory council of AEA Investors LP (a private equity firm).
 He earned his bachelor of business administration degree in accounting from Pennsylvania State University.